Ashishvit13/Hackathon-Problem-Statement-3/README.md

 # Hackathon-Problem-Statement-3
-Automatic selection of Regression test cases based on release notes.
+Automatic selection of test cases based on release notes.